 11. Monitor Sound Quality

-What kind of phones does your business use?
+What kind of business phone service does your company use?
 If they haven’t been updated recently, or you haven’t made the switch to a higher-end VoIP phone that typically offers better sound quality, it’s time for an upgrade.
 The equipment you use can make all the difference.
 At the end of the day, people are judging your business based on little things like that.

 You could come up with the perfect business voicemail greeting, but if the quality is low, meaning there’s static, the volume is too low or too high, or words are getting broken up, you’re alienating your customers and allowing them to think they don’t care based off a very important first impression.
 And the solution is simple: call your number from your cell phone.
 How does your business voicemail greeting sound?